 Chown Command In Linux (File Ownership)

-The chown command changes user ownership of a file, directory, or link in Linux.
-Every file is connected with an owner user or group.
-It is vital to establish file and folder permissions appropriately.
+The chown command in Linux changes user ownership of a file, directory, or link(soft link or hard link) in Linux.

-Linux Chown Command Syntax
+Linux chown Command Syntax

 chown [OPTIONS] USER[:GROUP] FILE(s)